 In 2013, Québec set up a cap-and-trade system for greenhouse gas (GHG) emission allowances (the C&T system).
-Québec’s market is integrated with California through the Western Climate Initiative.
+Since 2014, Québec’s market has been integrated with California through the Western Climate Initiative.
 This joint market is the world’s only carbon market designed, developed and operated exclusively by subnational governments in different countries.
-It covers more than 48 million people and $3.6 trillion in GDP.
+It covers more than 48 million people and $3.6 trillion in GDP [PDF].
 Ontario was a part of this market from January 1, 2018, until July 3, 2018.

 The carbon market is intended for the following emitters:

 - industrial establishments that emit 25,000 metric tons or more of CO2 equivalent annually